artem-zinnatullin/RxJava/docs/What's-different-in-2.0.md

 The `Completable` type remains largely the same.
 It was already designed along the Reactive-Streams style for 1.x so no user-level changes there.

-Similar to the naming changes, `rx.Completable.CompletableSubscriber` has become `io.reactivex.CompletableObserver` with `onSubscribe(Disposable)`:
+Similar to the naming changes, `rx.Completable.CompletableSubscriber` has become `io.reactivex.rxjava3.CompletableObserver` with `onSubscribe(Disposable)`:

 ```java
 interface CompletableObserver<T> {